-No flats on the staff is, of course, the Key of C Major.
+No flats on the staff is, again, the Key of C Major.
 One flat (Bb) on the staff is F Major.
-Simply memorize the Keys of C and F :
+Easily memorize the Keys of C and F :

 And now, to find the Key Name from Flats :

 Use the second to last flat that you added.
 That flat is the name of the Key.
 If we add two flats, Bb, Eb, the second to last flat is Bb.
 This becomes the Key Name, Bb.
 In this Key, every B and E that appears in the song will be lowered a half step (notice the double Bb) :

 Add one more flat on the staff, Bb, Eb, Ab.
 Here, the second to last flat is Eb.
 The Key Name is now Eb, with every BEA notes flatted, or lowered a half step.
 The name of the key is the Root note, toward which the other notes in the key resolve :